avkosme/hugo-dev/README.md

-# Hugo static site generator docker image
+# All In One develop golang app docker image

 Use for dev, test, deploy